snarfed/granary/README.md

 ### 1.13 - unreleased
 * Twitter:
   * Support ISO 8601 formatted created_at timestamps, which the [archive download uses](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive), as well as RFC 2822 from the API.
+* Instagram:
+  * Add global rate limiting lock for scraping.
+If a scraping HTTP request gets a 429 or 503 response, we refuse to make more requests for 5m, and instead short circuit and return the same error.
+This can be overridden with a new `ignore_rate_limit` kwarg to `get_activities()`.

 ### 1.12 - 2018-03-24
 * Add Python 3 support!
 Granary now requires either Python 2.7+ or Python 3.3+.